MrsRina/MrsRina/README.md

 Hello!
-I do high performance code and high parallel stuff, I do not make much web stuff.
+I do high performance code and high parallel stuff.
 Currently working on ekg ui library, also making freelancer, studying high parallel programming and graphics programming...

 About me: